spri-kr/spri-naver-search/readme.md

 attr name|description
 ----------|-----------|
-key| put your naver search api key query| word or words with quote want to search target| default is 'news'. you can find available parameters from [Reference] display| (optional) default is 10. determine how many results be displayed. max is 100.
+key| (optional)put your naver search api key. if not set, get api key from plugin option panel. query| word or words with quote want to search target| default is 'news'. you can find available parameters from [Reference] display| (optional) default is 10. determine how many results be displayed. max is 100.